mrGoodWolf/orange/README.md

 * __Object oriented__

-	Lemon lets you build your applications with a simple and scalable object oriented approach.
+	Orange lets you build your applications with a simple and scalable object oriented approach.

 * __Single and multi threaded__

-	Lemon runs on a single thread by default but has support for running on multiple threads.
+	Orange runs on a single thread by default but has support for running on multiple threads.

 Video introduction: https://www.youtube.com/watch?v=5fWIf2A6Z_s

 ## Example

-A simple example of an application written in Lemon looks like this:
+A simple example of an application written in Orange looks like this:

 ```c++
 void App::Start(int argc, char* argv[]) {